 Useful Home Resources I Never Knew Existed (and Learned About from Other Chronic Illness Blogs)

-I started my blog three years ago, and one of the surprising benefits is the amount of knowledge I’ve learned from other bloggers.
-Whilst I’m no medical whiz nor do I fully grasp the personal pains of every individual, I now know about many other rare diseases apart from my own, interesting treatments, medications, and perspectives.
+I started my blog 3 years ago, and one of the surprising benefits is the amount of knowledge I’ve learned from other bloggers.
+Whilst I’m no medical whiz nor do I fully grasp the personal pains of every person, I have learned more about other rare diseases and how these individuals cope.
+This includes accessible home resources, novel treatments, medications and fresh perspectives.

-I have decided to compile a list of resources, tools and hacks for the home and everyday living here.
+I have decided to compile a list of these useful home resources, tools and hacks for everyday living here.
 After all, our houses are where many of us spend the most time in.

-Blythe of “Sustainable Spoonie” wrote one of my favourite posts on energy saving gadgets for the kitchen.
+Blythe of “Sustainable Spoonie” wrote one of my favourite posts on energy saving gadgets for the kitchen (unfortunately, it seems like she no longer blogs).
 Equipments such as pressure cookers and food processors might be well known tools, but I never knew about food dehydrators, which you can use to easily make your own healthy snacks for the bad days (or even good ones!).

 Then there's the rocking knife, where you use both hands to cut food up with a rocking motion.
 This sounds like it'd take much of the pressure off the hands and wrists.

-The grabber is a simple tool that you could treat as an extended arm.
+The grabber/reacher is a simple tool that you could treat as an extended arm.
 This reduces the need to bend down to pick things up, which can be agony for those with back or joint aches.
 The great thing about the grabber is that it can be used anywhere in your home, too!
-Check out Blythe’s post for more useful kitchen and cooking resources, and learn how she uses them in her own life.

-For some reason, I’ve never thought about purchasing a shower chair.
-There’s a reason they have them installed at hospitals.
+For some reason, I had never thought about purchasing a shower chair before.
+There’s a reason they have them installed in hospitals.
 Sitting down can save you a lot of energy, especially for those who find showering more fatiguing than refreshing.

-Grab rails are a fantastic fixture not only for those who suffer from chronic pain or dizziness, but also for the elderly, and anyone with a fall risk.
-Whilst I don’t need these (yet), I know how useful it is to have something solid to hold onto for support.
+Grab bars are a fantastic fixture not only for those who suffer from chronic pain or dizziness, but also for the elderly, and anyone with a fall risk.
+Whilst I don’t need these, I know how useful it is to have something solid to hold onto for support.
 I used to ask my partner to transform his arms into my personal handrails whenever I was aching horribly, so I could pull myself up with more ease.
 Do you do this, too? 😉

-3. Digital Tools: Voice Assistants, Alexa, Google Home
+3. Useful Digital Home Resources: Voice Assistants, Alexa & Google Home

 Working on a computer can be limiting and difficult for those with disabilities or chronic pain.
-Here’s where voice assistants can be amazing helpers.
+Here’s where voice assistants can be amazing accessibility tools.
 You can dictate your emails, browse the internet, and even set the position of your mouse on-screen.

 The main benefit of using your voice instead of your mouse or keyboard, is that it lifts ergonomical restrictions.
 You are now free to sit in the most comfortable position for you, and move your body more.
 This is a great tool for healthy people too, with sitting and sedentariness as big factors of disease in modern society.